-2020 was a doozy, but as rapid vaccine development puts one crisis on notice, we’d be wise to turn our attention back to that other global crisis: climate change.
+2020 was a doozy, and 2021 had its fair share of ups and downs too.
+Rather than waiting for another crisis to reach a boiling point, we’d be wise to turn our attention back to that other global crisis: climate change.

 If you’re looking to the new year for some hope and inspiration, how about the words of David Suzuki, a Canadian academic, science broadcaster and environmental activist:

 “In a world of more than seven billion people, each of us is a drop in the bucket.
 But with enough drops, we can fill any bucket.”

 Here are 7 simple ways you can combat climate change in 2021.

 1. Switch your energy provider (if you can)

 If you live in the US, it’s likely that your electricity comes from a coal-fired power station.
 In some states, however, you may have a choice to switch to a green power company that provides energy from renewable sources such as hydroelectric, solar, or wind.
 As fossil fuel subsidies start coming to an end, you may find that switching provider now could save you money in the long run.
 If you’re not sure where your power comes from, contact your current provider and ask if there’s a green option available.
 Or shop around!
 Ask friends, neighbors, and family nearby if they’ve had any luck finding a green power provider.

 For our NYC based readers, many of you have seen the Green Mountain Energy volunteers around the city, maybe 2021 is the year you finally sign up!